Chelsham

-Chelsham is a village in the civil parish of Chelsham and Farleigh and the Tandridge District of Surrey, England.
+Chelsham is a village and former civil parish, now in the parish of Chelsham and Farleigh and the Tandridge district of Surrey, England.
 It is located in the Metropolitan Green Belt, 15.3 mi from London, 3 mi from Oxted and 23.8 mi from Guildford.
+In 1961 the parish had a population of 1285.

 History

 Early history

-Flint implements and flakes are not uncommon in Warlingham and Chelsham: evidence of a neolithic population frequenting the area.
+Flint implements and flakes are not uncommon in Warlingham and Chelsham: evidence of a Neolithic population frequenting the area.

 Near Chelsham Court Farm are the foundations and walls of a Romano-British villa.

 Dark, Middle Ages and post-Reformation

-The village lay within the Anglo-Saxon feudal division of Tandridge hundred when Chelsham appeared in Domesday Book as Celesham held by Robert de Wateville from Richard de Clare, just one of his many local pseudonyms.
+The village lay within the Anglo-Saxon feudal division of Tandridge hundred when Chelsham appeared in the Domesday Book of 1086 as Celesham, held by Robert de Wateville from Richard de Clare, just one of his many local pseudonyms.
 Its domesday assets were: 1 church, 11 ploughs, from customary dues 1 hog.
 It rendered £15.

 Three manors existed at times: Chelsham Watevile; Chelsham, also known as Chelsham Court; and Chelsham Le Holt, also known as Rowholt.
 Medieval earthworks in Holt Wood and Henley Wood are thought to be associated with these.

+On 1 April 1969 the parish was abolished to form "Chelsham and Farleigh".